Reviews You Can Rely On

 Not breathable

-Not overly packable
+Not very packable

-The Columbia Heavenly Hoody is a stylish hooded jacket with lavish cozy features.
+The Columbia Heavenly Hoody is a stylish hooded jacket with cozy features.
 The faux fur lining inside the hood feels decadent, while the extended stretch-knit cuffs with thumbholes are both soft and protective.
 The shell handily cuts the wind and repels rain and snow, with plenty of room for layering.
 Over the years, our entire team of testers continues to rave about how stylish this coat looks.
 To top it off, it's very affordable.

 With its thicker insulation and sturdier materials, breathability and compression are inherent trade-offs.
 It's one of few jackets we tested that doesn't pack into its own pocket (though we packed it into a stuff sack with relative ease), and it's by far the heaviest jacket in our lineup.
 Yet we love the warmth, comfort, and vibe when wearing this coat to hit the slopes at the ski resort all day.
 It's a high-value and stylish jacket with solid performance and a great price.
+If you can't swing the cost, the Amazon Essentials Lightweight Water-Resistant jacket is super affordable, but you'll give up quite a bit in warmth, comfort, and weather resistance.

 Read more: Columbia Heavenly Hoody review